Mgomez-01/mcpoke-server/README.md

 - "Tell me about the move Thunderbolt"
 - "How effective is an Electric-type attack against a Water/Flying Pokémon?"

+Behind the scenes, Claude uses different tools provided by the MCPoke Server:

+- `get_pokemon` for detailed Pokémon information
+- `search_pokemon` for finding Pokémon by name
+- `compare_pokemon` for side-by-side comparisons
+- `get_ability` for ability information
+- `get_move` for move details
+- `get_type` for type information
+- `get_type_effectiveness` for calculating battle matchups

+With debug mode enabled, you can watch these interactions in real-time by examining the server logs.

 ## Testing and Development

 ### Using the MCP Inspector